-Autistic adults’ barriers to healthcare services unfortunately impact these individuals’ health daily, first and foremost because they do not get the appropriate care, as neurotypicals.
-To used Bina’s words, it is a ‘duty’ to develop ways to mitigate those services.
-Not only because other autistic individuals’ serious illness is mistreated but because this population of autistic adults is aging, and sickness will be inevitably more prevalent.
-To conclude, barriers to healthcare services negatively affect autistic adults’ health by preventing them suited treatment for their illness.
+The barriers to adults with autism accessing healthcare services unfortunately impacts these individuals’ health on a daily basis, first and foremost because they do not receive the appropriate care, as neurotypical individuals do.
+To used Bina’s words, it is a ‘duty’ to develop ways to mitigate these services.
+Not only because other autistic individuals’ serious illness may be mistreated but also because this population of adults with autism is aging, and sickness will inevitably become more prevalent.
+To conclude, barriers to healthcare services negatively affect the health of adults with autism by preventing them from receiving appropriate treatment for their illness.

 4.5.2.
 Avoidance of care

-Additional significant mechanism by which barriers to healthcare services influence health outcomes is avoidance of care.
-Despite being an indirect effect of the unsuited, and often unpleasant, experience in the healthcare system it has great ramifications on health.
-Repeatedly mentioned by diverse stakeholders’ avoiding the interaction with the healthcare system altogether is a strategy utilized both by autistics and by guardians who anticipate dire experience when encountering the system.
-One such example was expressed by Carmit, the mother of an autistic adult, when she described her experience in the healthcare system:
+Another important mechanism by which barriers to healthcare services influence health outcomes is the avoidance of care.
+Despite being an indirect effect of the unsuitable and often unpleasant experience of the healthcare system, it has major ramifications for health.
+Repeatedly mentioned by diverse stakeholders, avoiding interactions with the healthcare system altogether is a strategy utilized both by autistic individuals and by guardians, who anticipate a dire experience when encountering the system.
+One such example was expressed by Carmit, the mother of an autistic adult, when she described her experience of the healthcare system:

 “We are avoiding taking him to the doctor.
 He complained, for a long time now, that his stomach hurts, and we are acting like criminals.
 Because we know that if he will need an ultrasound examination, because his doctor will probably send him, he will not collaborate.
 He won’t be calm.
 And then they will start with us, looking at us like we are the big criminals.
 So, we spare it from ourselves for many years, and it is not good, it is not ok, it is wrong.”
-(Carmit, a mother of an autistic individual)
+(Carmit, the mother of an autistic individual.)

-Carmit testified she is avoiding taking her son to the doctor as she anticipated a prolonged and distressing experience with him.
-Although she repeatedly makes amends on her and her partner behavior calling themselves criminals, she explained this experience will be harsh given her son lack of cooperation.
-Her chose of wording when analyzed carefully also conceal the attitude she previously experienced from the system toward her son’s incompliance.
-Instead of trying to mitigate the services or search where it sets the barriers for her son, the system representatives were looking at her as the one responsible for these difficulties.
-Carrying this responsibility for the systems’ misconducts for more than 34 years, Carmit and her partner decided to avoid it.
+Carmit testified that she is avoiding taking her son to the doctor as she anticipated a prolonged and distressing experience with him.
+Although she repeatedly makes amends on herself and her partner’s behavior, calling themselves criminals, she explained that this experience will be harsh given her son’s lack of cooperation.
+Her choice of wording, when carefully analyzed, also concealed the attitude she previously experienced from the system toward her son’s noncompliance.
+Instead of trying to mitigate their services or identify the barriers for her son, the system’s representatives were looking at her as being the one responsible for these difficulties.
+Having carried this responsibility for the system’s misconduct for more than 34 years, Carmit and her partner decided to avoid it.
 As a result, their son did not get proper care.
-It should be noted that given the caregivers of autistic adults who reside in the community are getting older together with their children and the encounters of their children with the healthcare system is expected to expand given their age, keeping healthcare services inaccessible will result in further avoidance.
+It should be noted that, given that caregivers of autistic adults who reside in the community are getting older, along with their children, and their children’s encounters with the healthcare system are expected to expand, given their age, if healthcare services remain inaccessible this will result in further avoidance.

 Dr. Yair, a psychiatrist working with autistic adults in the community, also discussed the issue of avoidance.
-Although many autistic individuals reported they avoid care among them Ronen Gil, an autistic adult and an activist who bluntly said: “I avoid reaching out to this [healthcare] system”, or Bruce, an autistic adult and an activist who said “there is no doubt they [the providers] is causing me to hesitate [whether or not to approach the system]”, and their voice should be heard; Dr Yair’s observation is important as it sheds lights on the relation between avoidance and barriers to healthcare services.
+Although many autistic individuals reported that they avoided care, among them Ronen Gil, an autistic adult and activist, who bluntly stated: “I avoid reaching out to this [healthcare] system”, or Bruce, another autistic adult and activist, who said “there is no doubt they [the providers] is causing me to hesitate [whether or not to approach the system]”, and their voice should be heard, Dr Yair’s observation is also important as it sheds lights on the relationship between avoidance and barriers to healthcare services.
 Discussing the interaction of autistic adults with the system, he said: